sivepanda/tmapserver/readme.md

 # Tissuumaps Setup with H5AD!

 ## What you'll need
-1. Installed ( Tissuumaps )[https://tissuumaps.github.io/installation/].
+1. Installed [Tissuumaps](https://tissuumaps.github.io/installation/).
 We'll go over installing Conda on the DCC later for this step.
 2. You need an H5AD file on hand to view!

 ## Running
 Running Tissuumaps is fairly simple.
 In this case, we are setting up for DCC usage, which means that we'll need to both install dependencies, conda, and pip.

-To install Conda, follow the guide (here)[https://oit-rc.pages.oit.duke.edu/rcsupportdocs/software/user/#miniconda-installation-sample] under "Miniconda intallation sample".
+To install Conda, follow the guide [here](https://oit-rc.pages.oit.duke.edu/rcsupportdocs/software/user/#miniconda-installation-sample) under "Miniconda intallation sample".
 Then, you can follow the directions on the Tissuumaps installation website for Conda installation.

 You then install Tisuumaps with pip using a pipenv in your working directory.